hxer7963/Oh-My-tkkc/README.md

-#Oh-My-tkkc
+# Oh-My-tkkc

-oh-my-tkkc is a complete automatic crawler pragram which only need to type your student num and password in [tkkc](http://tkkc.hfut.edu.cn), then it will identification verfication code by send the bytes of captcha to `api.hfutoyi`, What you need to do is **just** to check the result and file *your* exercise or exam to server.
+oh-my-tkkc is a **complete** automatic crawler pragram what you need to do is *just* type your your student num and password in [tkkc](http://tkkc.hfut.edu.cn)，details visit [oh-my-tkkc](https://hxer.me/post/cb3e52e1.html) which write in Chinese。

-To learn more, visit [oh-my-tkkc](https://hxer.me/post/cb3e52e1.html).

 ## Getting Started